You and I Are Polar Opposites: Novel

 A novel written by Shunto Saiba, titled You and I Are Polar Opposites: Sunny & Rainy, was published in Japan on November 2, 2023.
 It chronicles the events of a single day from the perspectives of three groups.

 Anime

 An anime television series adaptation was announced on November 25, 2024.
-It will be produced by Lapin Track and directed by Takayoshi Nagatomo, with series composition handled by Teruko Utsumi, who will also serve as animation producer, characters designed by Mako Miyako, and music composed by Tofubeats.
-The series is set to premiere on January 11, 2026, on the Nichi-5 programming block on all JNN affiliates, including MBS and TBS.
-The ending theme song is "Pure" (ピュア, Pyua), performed by Pas Tasta featuring Eriko Hashimoto.
-Crunchyroll will stream the series.
+It is produced by Lapin Track and directed by Takayoshi Nagatomo, with series composition handled by Teruko Utsumi, who also served as animation producer, characters designed by Mako Miyako, and music composed by Tofubeats.
+The series aired from January 11 to March 29, 2026, on the Nichi-5 programming block on all JNN affiliates, including MBS and TBS.
+The opening theme song is "Megane o Hazushite" (メガネを外して), performed by Noa, and the ending theme song is "Pure" (ピュア, Pyua), performed by Pas Tasta featuring Eriko Hashimoto.
+Crunchyroll is streaming the series.
 Medialink licensed the series in Greater China, South and Southeast Asia for streaming on the Ani-One Asia YouTube channel.

+A second season was announced at AnimeJapan on March 29, 2026, which premiered on July 5 of the same year, on the same programming block.
+The opening theme song is "Nekojarashi" (猫じゃらし), performed by 7co (the music project of Nanako Ashida and Ryuja), while the ending theme song is "Unmei no Kimi" (運命の君), performed by Mega Shinnosuke.